victorjoh/twinpin/README.md

 # twinpin
 ![twinpin screenshot](images/screenshot.png "twinpin screenshot")

 twinpin is a minimal twin-stick arena shooter.
-The player controls the character with a gamepad.
+The two players control their characters with gamepads.
 So far I have only tried it with a Sony DualShock 4 V2.
 I develop this game to satisfy my functional programming itch.

 ## Build dependencies
 Stack is used to build the project.
 Stack will download most of the other build